 All College employees have a duty to report, unless they fall under the "Confidential Reporting" section above.
-Reporting parties may want to consider carefully whether they share personally identifiable details with non-confidential employees, as those details must be shared by the employee with the Title IX Coordinator and/or Deputy Coordinator.
+The employee with the Title IX Coordinator or a Deputy Coordinator must share reporting parties may want to consider carefully whether they share personally identifiable details with non-confidential employees, as those details.
 Employees must share all details of the reports they receive.
-Generally, climate surveys, classroom writing assignments, human subjects research, or events such as Take Back the Night marches do not provide notice that must be reported to the Coordinator(s).
+Generally, information shared in climate survey responses, classroom writing assignments, human subject's research, or awareness events such as Take Back the Night marches do not constitute notice that must be reported to the Coordinator(s).

-If a victim does not wish for their name to be shared, does not wish for an investigation to take place, or does not want a formal resolution to be pursued, the victim may make such a request to the Title IX Coordinator, who will evaluate that request in light of the duty to ensure the safety of the campus and comply with federal law.
-In cases indicating pattern, predation, threat, weapons, and/or violence, the College will likely be unable to honor a request for confidentiality.
+Even though information must be shared with the Title IX Coordinator, if a victim does not wish to share information or to pursue a formal resolution, they may make such a request to the Title IX Coordinator, who will evaluate that request in light of the duty to ensure the safety of the campus and comply with federal law.
+In cases indicating pattern, predation, threat, weapons, and/or violence, the

+College will likely be unable to honor a request for confidentiality.
 In cases where the College may honor a request for confidentiality, the College will offer interim support and remedies to the victim and community, but will not otherwise pursue formal action.

-Formal reporting still affords privacy to the reporting parties, and only a small group of officials who need to know will be told, including, but not limited to: Vice President for Student Development, Director of Campus Security, and the Early Alert Response System (EARS).
+Formal reporting still affords privacy to the reporting parties, and only a small group of officials who may need to be informed depending on the circumstances of the report, including, but not limited to: the College President, Director of Campus Security, members of the Early Alert Response System (EARS), Student Conduct Officer.
 Information will be shared as necessary with investigators, witnesses, and the responding party.
 The circle of people with this knowledge will be kept as tight as possible to preserve a reporting party's rights and privacy.